OmniSharp/omnisharp-roslyn/README.md

 Omnisharp based on roslyn workspaces

-This currently requires kre version - 1.0.0-beta3.. and because the omnisharp server uses kestrel, you'll also need to make sure that you have libuv installed.
+This currently requires dnx version - 1.0.0-beta4 (see https://github.com/aspnet/Home).. and because the omnisharp server uses kestrel, you'll also need to make sure that you have libuv installed.

+If you are using mono, you'll need a minimum of verson 4.0.1

 Run the server with ```./scripts/Omnisharp -s /path/to/project -p portnumber```